rghamande/Weather.API/README.md

 ```
 POST api/WeatherInfo/GetMany
 ```
-This method can be used to get the weather inforamtion for selected list of cities. method expects a **.txt** file in the request body.
+This method can be used to get the weather information for selected list of cities. method expects a **.txt** file in the request body.

 Sample content of .txt file
 ```